History, Culture, and Law, BA

 Once she graduates with her HLC degree, Bianca plans to go to law school and focus on immigration policy.

-“The major makes you realize how much history, culture, and law all blend into each other – there are the courses that train you to think like a lawyer, but then you learn about the history of Roman, civil, and common law, and how that evolves throughout different cultural traditions.
-It is so expansive and flexible.
-It is great for pre-law, but you also do not have to go into law school to get something out of it.”
+“The major makes you realize how much history, culture, and law all blend into each other—there are the courses that train you to think like a lawyer, but then you learn about the history of Roman, civil, and common law, and how that evolves throughout different cultural traditions.
+It is so expansive and flexible.”

 More Student Paths